mmm/mmm.github.com/cloud/_posts/2012-09-25-linuxplumbers-juju.md

 Here's a little background on the experience.

-Along the way, We'll go into a little more detail about running juju in production than the particular problem at hand might warrant.
+Along the way, we'll go into a little more detail about running juju in production than the particular problem at hand might warrant.
 It's a basic stack of services that's only alive for 6-months or so...  but this discussion applies to bigger longer-running production infrastructures too, so it's worth going over here.

 ## The App